freignat91/agrid/README.md

 - recusive: if true remove all files under the clusterPathname
 - version: to remove a specifiv version, default: all versions are removed

+### func (api *AgridAPI) FileSetTransferEventCallback(fileType string, callbackFunction interface{}) error

+Set a function callback executed at each TransferEvent
+Arguments:
+- fileType: callback only the transfer of files having type "fileType"
+- callbackFunction: function executed at each TransfertEvent, should have type: func(*AgridAPI.TransferEvent) error

 ### func (api *AgridAPI) NodePing(node string, debugTrace bool) (string, error)

 Ping a node